 Question: How do I minimize background RNA during sample prep?

-Answer: Cell-free, or background, RNA in single cell suspensions will (in addition to the cells) be captured in single partitions and as a result can significantly increase the background in single cell data.
-Optimal performance of the 10x Single Cell assay is achieved if free floating cell-free RNA is kept at minimum.
+Answer: Cell-free, or background, RNA in single cell suspensions will (in addition to the cells) be captured in single partitions and as a result can significantly increase the background in single-cell data.
+Optimal performance of the 10x Single Cell assay is achieved if free-floating cell-free RNA is kept at a minimum.

 When preparing single cell suspensions, we recommend these best practices to minimize cell-free RNA:

 - Minimize time between generating a single cell suspension and chip loading to prevent cell lysing.

 - Cell viability should ideally be > 90% to minimize the amount of RNA from lysed cells.

 Products: Single Cell Gene Expression, Single Cell Immune Profiling